pujitm/bskins-bot/README.md

 At the root of the directory: `touch .env`
 This file is ignored in `.gitignore`

+OR Get it from our shared cloud storage.

 ------------------------------------------------------------------

 In a separate terminal, run `start-mongod.sh`.